 Choose professional over personal

-The general rule is always to use professional references over personal references when it comes to work-related references.
+The general rule is to use professional references over personal ones for work-related references.
 Stick with people who can vouch for your work ethic and work-related skills, like past employers and colleagues.

 Align references with position